nativebpm/connectors/camunda/README.md

 | **Memory-intensive** | 5 | 1-3 | Large file processing, PDF generation |
 | **Mixed** | 10 | 20 | Typical business applications |

+### Job Executor Smart Configuration

+When running many jobs in Camunda, tune the job executor to avoid expensive global operations and unnecessary sorting.

+- Enable job acquisition throttling to reduce contention and smooth load:
+    - queueSize (how many jobs to queue locally)
+    - maxJobsPerAcquisition (limit how many jobs the executor grabs in one acquisition)

+- Avoid setting `jobExecutorAcquireByDueDate=true` when the system has a large number of jobs – it causes sorting of all available jobs which can be expensive.
+Prefer acquisition by id or partitioning.

+- Consider running multiple job executors with filters (different `jobExecutor` configurations or process/job priorities) to separate workloads (e.g., short-running vs long-running jobs).

+These settings are on the Camunda engine side (process-engine configuration) and are orthogonal to the external task worker.
+The worker should focus on reasonable `maxTasks` (10–50) and `asyncResponseTimeout` (long polling) to reduce REST API pressure.

 ## Development

 ### Run Tests